tamouse/swaacbook/learning/books/books-on-ruby.md

 # Books on Ruby

-If you can only afford one book to start with, go with the *Well-Grounded Rubyist* as it has to most introductory material.
+If you can only afford one book to start with, go with the *Well-Grounded Rubyist* as it has the most introductory material.

 Otherwise, get them **all**.